-The EBITDA of the Group increased by 35.5% from approximately US\$51.6 million for the year ended December 31, 2021 to approximately US\$69.9 million for the year ended December 31, 2022.
-The EBITDA margin of the Group for the year ended December 31, 2022 was 27.9%, compared to 28.0% for the year ended December 31, 2021.
+The EBITDA1 of the Group decreased by 18.2% from approximately US\$69.9 million for the year ended December 31, 2022 to approximately US\$57.2 million for the year ended December 31, 2023.
+The EBITDA margin of the Group for the year ended December 31, 2023 was 22.0%, compared to 27.9% for the year ended December 31, 2022.
+Compared with 58.7% net profit decrease, EBITDA has a much smaller decrease, primary due to the exclusion of deprecation cost associated with newly established preclinical business as well as facilities that recently started operation in China.